Lumos2050/MyExperiment/README.md

 **6.1 Test14 version raised the OA from 30% to 64%, and 6.3 Test15 version raised it from 64% to 67%.** My current task is to raise the project OA to more than 70% (because the current SOTA calculation methods are around 70%).
 Then I will use multiple data sets to calculate the accuracy of various categories, AA and Kappa.

 The statement of my work is displayed in **"科研实习说明.docx"**.

+#Ps
+My thesis supervisor is Zhu Hao, associate professor of Xidian University.
+He has some achievements in deep learning and remote sensing image processing.
+He supervises undergraduate research and publishes papers in IEEE TGRS journals(IF:8.2, 中科院一区top).
+This is his personal homepage at https://faculty.xidian.edu.cn/ZHUHAO/zh_CN/index.htm